riteshkukreja/quick-search/README.md

 ![Terminal Command](https://raw.githubusercontent.com/riteshkukreja/quick-search/master/screenshots/config.png)

 ## TODOs
--   [ ] Remove automatic execution of terminal command with `cmd:` flag.
+-   [x] Remove automatic execution of terminal command with `cmd:` flag.
--   [ ] Remove execution of terminal commmand on enter-press.
+-   [x] Remove execution of terminal commmand on enter-press.
--   [ ] Add hook to handle input on key-press to perform some operations (app search or hints) without delay.
+-   [x] Add hook to handle input on key-press to perform some operations (app search or hints) without delay.
 -   [ ] Make search flags more visible to user by showing the options in start screen.
 -   [ ] Remove search back-end and move to apis for google, bing and quora.
 -   [ ] Allow apis key insertion in configurations.
 -   [ ] Allow editibility in configurations.
--   [ ] Make app search faster.
+-   [x] Make app search faster.
 -   [ ] Add funtionality for calculator, weather, wikipedia and google translate.
 -   [ ] Move from app.cache file to db.
 -   [ ] Add directory hierarchy to services.
 -   [ ] Move to Typescript?
--   [ ] Move from `history:clear` command to gui option to clear history.
+-   [x] Move from `history:clear` command to gui option to clear history.
+-   [x] Add hook to do custom operations such as execute terminal commands, clear history